 Furthermore, you can see each team member’s availability thanks to the unified team calendar.

-Just pick a free time slot and easily schedule one-on-one meetings, daily stand-ups, or weekly catch-ups.
+Just pick a free time slot and easily schedule one-on-one meetings, virtual daily stand-ups, or weekly catch-ups.

 Share your calendar

-Sharing your calendar with team members or clients does wonders when working remotely.
+Sharing your calendar with team members or clients does wonders when working remotely or on a hybrid work schedule.

 It makes it so much easier to schedule meetings, especially in this digital era where employees prefer to work and collaborate online.